Not all real estate investments are created equal.

 Just because it tends to be the most popular property class among investors, though, doesn’t necessarily mean that it’s the right one for you.
 Getting to know the neighborhoods within your market, ideally in person, and practicing classifying can help clarify where you should invest.

-When determining where you’d like to purchase a property, you’ll want to build a profile for your ideal tenant.
+When determining where you’d like to purchase a property, you’ll want to build a profile for your ideal resident.
 Ask yourself questions like:

 To craft this image and eventually choose a neighborhood, begin by analyzing the local school district, age of the home, nearby commercial property, local employers and employment data, crime and other public statistics, and the potential of the neighborhood or property.